 The Bottom Line

 Etsy gives you a platform and a storefront to showcase your products, it’s up to you to make it successful.
-It isn’t easy starting an ecommerce business, but you have so many resources out there to help you.
+But launching an Etsy store is just half the battle.
+You must stay vigilant and prepare for mistakes, better yet follow our above advice to avoid common mistakes entirely!

 Did you make any mistakes when starting your Etsy shop?
 Let us know how you fixed them in the comments below.